-Job design - Process of job design - Approaches to job design - Theories of job design - WHAT DO CANDIDATES LOOK FOR IN A JOB?
+Job design - Process of job design - Approaches to job design - Theories of job design?

 In a very simple sense, job design means the ways that decision-makers choose to organize work responsibilities, duties, activities, and tasks.
 Job Redesign thus involves changing work responsibilities, duties, activities, and tasks. which is also sometimes called work redesign